 - Facilitating discussions on both academic and non-academic topics of importance in the lives of psychology students

-- Providing a welcoming and inclusive environment with respect for differences, autonomy, and privacy
+- Providing a welcoming and inclusive environment that where differences and autonomy are valued

 - Collaborating as needed with Gettysburg faculty, staff, and alums

-- Regularly completing an internship journal to reflect on the work being done
+- Regularly completing an internship journal to reflect on the project and your contributions to it

 - Interested in supporting the wellbeing of all psychology students

-- Willing to self-reflect about and acknowledge the impact of one’s behavior on others
+- Willing to self-reflect about your communication/listening skills and the impact of your behavior on others

 STAY TUNED FOR MORE INFORMATION ABOUT PSYCH P.A.L.S.